TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-elf_capsule/index.md

 Now we can actually see a somewhat readable code.
-We can start by noticing that the code is divided into 4 sections, the first one is like it's checking that the vm is working properly, then there are two crc and the last one is probably a decoy given that it's doing 3 nested for loops of length 991469, 692549 and 823212, which would amount at 565 quadrillion that is not feasible.
+We can start by noticing that the code is divided into 4 sections, the first one is like it's checking that the vm is working properly, then there are two crc and the last one is probably a decoy given that it's doing 3 nested for loops of length 991469, 692549 and 823212, which would amount to 565 quadrillion that is not feasible.

 We can now start to implement the `encrypt` function in python